tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

    with a more detailed design for extending and upgrading the protocol to fix the existing performance and operational issues with the protocol.

+   Moreover, since the gRPC interface has been around for a long time we will also need a deprecation plan for it.

 3. If we choose to keep both options, we will still need to do all the work of (2), but the gRPC implementation should not require any immediate changes.